stellar-deprecated/starlight/examples/console/README.md

 ## Usage

-Follow the [Getting Started](../../Getting%20Started.md) instructions to run a stellar-core and horizon with CAP-21 capabilities.
+Follow the [Getting Started](../../Getting%20Started.md) instructions to run a stellar-core and horizon with CAP-21 and CAP-40 capabilities.

 Run the example using the below commands.